Findomain/Findomain/README.md

 ## Paypal

 **By default donations to Paypal will not give access to the Plus version.
-If for any reason you want to make your monthly suscription using Paypal instead of Patreon, please reach me out in [Twitter](https://twitter.com/edu4rdshl) and I will send you the binaries.**
+If for any reason you want to make your monthly suscription using Paypal instead of Patreon, please reach me out in [Twitter](https://twitter.com/edu4rdshl) and I will send you the binaries.
+Anyways I recommend that you use Patreon for the Findomain+ suscription.**

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=37K3XKBUD2JJ8)